 Can I go walking in Switzerland?
-Walking and trekking summer 2020
+Walking and trekking in 2020

 4 minute read